Fusion-Lightguns/Fusion-Light-Gun/DIY/Code/Arduino/README.md

-# Arduino Code Stuff For Fusion Volt
+# Arduino Code Stuff For Fusion Elite

 # How to use

    1. Download all files in this folder

-   2. Extract Fusion-Volt-Pro-Micro.zip to your desktop
+   2. Extract Fusion-Elite-Pro-Micro.zip to your desktop

-   3. Extract Fusion-Volt-Libraries.zip where arduino has libraries
+   3. Extract Fusion-Elite-Libraries.zip where arduino has libraries

         Example: C:\Users\YOURNAME\Documents\Arduino\libraries

         This should be a folder with two files.

-   4. Extract Fusion-Volt-Boards.zip where arduino has its prefences stored
+   4. Extract Fusion-Elite-Boards.zip where arduino has its prefences stored

          This makes your Gun register in Retroarch, PC, Pi, etc as Fusion Volt DIY

-   5. Open Fusion-Volt-Pro-Micro.ino in Arduino IDE
+   5. Open Fusion-Elite-Pro-Micro.ino in Arduino IDE

-   6. Select Fusion Volt Board in IDE
+   6. Select Fusion Elite Board in IDE

    7. Plug in the Pro Micro